A Sport England Funded Project to help young people get active and out on the water

 - We ask parents to disperse after arrival, though they are able to watch the activity from park pathways and can help with some putting away of heavy equipment at the end of session provided social distancing is maintained.

-All available sessions are now full but has a waitling list for those who have applied but have not yet been allocated a date or time and have been notified by email.
+All available sessions are now full.
+There is a waiting list for those who have applied but have not yet been allocated a date or time and have been notified by email.

 Questions and Answers